 Indulging in a little shopping while abroad is never a bad thing.
 Indeed, if you feel you need a break from the Sicilian sun, the beaches and the historical aspects of the island, the Sicilia Outlet Village could be the perfect antidote.
 There is plenty here to satisfy even the most eager shopper for an entire day too, and you’ll be knee-deep in famous brands include Borbonese, Calvin Klein and Gucci among others.
 Surely it’s worth paying a closer look?

 The village regularly indulges in promotions and special events, all of which can be viewed online before you go.
-If you’re staying in Sicily for a week or two you might want to check the availability of these events prior to planning your visit to the village.
+If you’re staying in Sicily for a week or two, you might want to check the availability of these events before planning your visit to the village.
 It might enable you to pick the best day to visit so you can get the most out of it.

 While the outlet is all about fashion, there is ample opportunity to enjoy some wonderful taste experiences as well.
 Are you dehydrated for a coffee?
 Head for Cappuccino or Break Coffee to quench your thirst.
 Those with a need for something sweet might want to pay a visit to the Lindt Maitre Chocolatier outlet to invest in some taste sensations.
 A more traditional experience can be had at the Bottega delle Cassatelle, which sells locally-inspired and made confectionery that makes a beautiful introduction to the Sicilian sweetness.
 Alternatively, a desire for something more filling might tempt you to visit Con Piu Gusto, where finger food is all the rage.
 Just add your choice of Sicilian sauce sensations to complete the experience.
 What could be more appealing than that?